packpack/packpack/README.md

 ```

 Run `./packpack/packpack coverage` or `TASK=coverage ./packpack/packpack`
-to execute the new task. `TASK` environment variable is very useful to
+to execute the new task.

-to override default target name on [Travis CI].
+`TASK` environment variable is very useful to to override default target
-Here is `.travis.yml` for example above:
+on [Travis CI].
+Here is actual `.travis.yml` for the example above:

 ```yaml
 sudo: required